All Episodes

 You will know what is going to happen, both sometimes specifically and in a generic sense, long before it does.

-If you listen, and if you have the courage to trust and to believe, this was me last Thursday, right here on this program.
+If you listen and if you have the courage to trust and to believe.

-I'm just looking at some upcoming primaries.
+I'm just looking at these upcoming primaries.

-With Cruz in third place, double-digit lead in Maryland, Cruz in third place.
+Trump's got double-digit lead in Pennsylvania with Cruz in third place, double-digit lead in Maryland, Cruz in third place.

-Cruz can't afford any third place finishes here.
+Cruz can't afford any third-place finishes here.

 Yeah, people's noses are out of joint because of how Colorado happened.

-But just in terms of the energy, momentum.
+But just in terms of the energy, momentum, Cruz on a roll right now, delegate-wise.

-Delegates out of Colorado, they're his delegates out of Wisconsin or his.
+Delegates out of Colorado, they're his.

-He's uh running around shoring up second ballot delegate loyalty in all these places that Trump won, which is perfectly legal.
+He's running around shoring up second ballot delegate loyalty in all these places that Trump won, which is perfectly legal.

 But at the same time, there are a lot of primary elections yet to happen.